saf-dmitry/taskpaper-mode/README.md

 - Carsten Dominik, Bastien Guerry and other Org mode developers for creating and maintaining the [Org mode][emacs-orgmode] package for Emacs, from which ideas and implementation I borrowed liberally;

-- Stephen Berman and Stefan Monnier for creating and maintaining the [adaptive-wrap][emacs-adaptive-wrap] package.
+- Stephen Berman and Stefan Monnier for creating and maintaining the [adaptive-wrap][emacs-adaptive-wrap] package;

+- Piotrek Wilczyński for developing the [TodoFlow][todoflow] Python module.

 # Bugs